pauldevos/python-notes/README.md

 - [NetworkX](https://github.com/networkx/networkx) - NetworkX is a Python package for the creation, manipulation, and study of the structure, dynamics, and functions of complex networks.
 - [Seaborn](http://seaborn.pydata.org/) - Seaborn is a Python data visualization library based on matplotlib.
 It provides a high-level interface for drawing attractive and informative statistical graphics.
 - [ggpy](https://github.com/yhat/ggpy) - ggplot for Python

-#### PDF Converters
- - [python-pdfkit](https://github.com/JazzCore/python-pdfkit) - Wkhtmltopdf python wrapper to convert html to pdf
- - [pdftabextract](https://github.com/WZBSocialScienceCenter/pdftabextract) - A set of tools for extracting tables from PDF files helping to do data mining on (OCR-processed) scanned documents.
+- [Matplotlib](https://github.com/matplotlib/matplotlib) - matplotlib: plotting with Python
+- [Plotly](https://github.com/plotly/plotly.py) - An open-source, interactive graphing library for Python

 #### Notebook Tools
 - [beakerx](https://github.com/twosigma/beakerx) - Beaker Extensions for Jupyter Notebook